KirilTan/LeetCode/1-two-sum/explanation.md

 - **Space Complexity**:
   The space complexity is **O(n)** because, in the worst case, we store all `n` elements of the array in the dictionary.

-This solution is efficient both in terms of time and space!